 A typical video bar system comprises several key components that work together to deliver an immersive collaboration experience.
 Let’s take a closer look at each feature:

 - High-Quality Speakers: Video bar systems are equipped with speakers that provide powerful and high-fidelity audio.
-Most video bar systems offer several speakers in the video bar, like the PanaCast50 which has an array of four powerful speakers in a zero-vibration stereo setup.
-And with 64% of employees saying that seeing and hearing their colleagues makes it easier to trust them, high-quality sound is crucial for inclusion and seamless collaboration.
+Most video bar systems offer several speakers in the video bar, and with 64% of employees saying that seeing and hearing their colleagues makes it easier to trust them, high-quality sound is crucial for inclusion and seamless collaboration.
 Whether you’re listening to a presentation or engaging in a group discussion, the speakers in a video bar system deliver exceptional sound quality, ensuring that every word is heard with clarity – for both in-person and remote participants.

 - Microphone Array: These systems utilize an array of microphones strategically placed to capture voices from different directions, ensuring that everyone is heard clearly.
 Video bar systems, such as Jabra’s PanaCast 50 Video Bar System, are equipped with a number of advanced microphones that capture sound from multiple directions while removing background noise, enhancing the audio pickup range and ensuring that every participant’s voice is heard loud and clear.

 - Camera: The built-in camera in a video bar system delivers high-definition video, enabling participants to see each other clearly.
 Some video bar systems also offer pan, tilt, and zoom functionality, allowing you to adjust the camera angle and focus on specific participants or areas of interest.
-According to our latest Hybrid Ways of Working Global Report, 59% of employees say that working with colleagues in person or on video energizes them.
-A wide field of view camera like the 180° field of view multi-camera array in the PanaCast 50 enables just that and ensures everyone is seen and included in the meeting.
+Additionally, many Android based all-in-one systems have additional features that automatically frame and focus on in-room participants, removing the task of manually changing the focus, simplifying the meeting experience.
+Being able to see meeting participants properly is important, as our latest Hybrid Ways of Working Global Report reveals that 59% of employees say that working with colleagues in person or on video energizes them.

 How to Choose the Right Video Bar System